reagento/dishka/docs/concepts.rst

 ==================

 **Dependency** is what you need for some part of your code to work.
 If you *database gateway* needs *database connection* to execute SQL queries, then the connection is a dependency for a gateway.
 If your business logic class requires *database gateway* or some *api client* then *api client* and *database gateway* are dependencies for a business logic.
-Here the ``Client`` is a dependency, while ``Service`` is a dependant.
+Here the ``Client`` is a dependency, while ``Service`` is a dependent.

 .. code-block:: python